 A dealer is essentially the casino equivalent of a sports referee.
 They’re there to make sure a game goes ahead in a professional manner, without any hitches.
 This means it’s important to know how to interact with them, and this is where blackjack etiquette can be a big help.

-Your friendly dealer will always be happy to clarify the rules if you aren’t clear on your options, so don’t be shy to ask.
+Your friendly dealer will always be happy to clarify the blackjack rules at a casino if you aren’t clear on your options, so don’t be shy to ask.
 It’s better to speak up than mess up.

 You will use hand signals to show your intentions to the dealer.
 Here’s how: